-- (1) Membership is open to individuals as described in clause 3. - (2) - (a) The trustees may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the best interests of the charity to refuse the application. - (b) The trustees must inform the applicant in writing of the reasons for the refusal within twenty-one days of the decision. - (C) The trustees must consider any written representations the applicant may make about the decision.
+(1) Membership is open to individuals as described in clause 3.

+- (a) The trustees may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the best interests of the charity to refuse the application. - (b) The trustees must inform the applicant in writing of the reasons for the refusal within twenty-one days of the decision. - (c) The trustees must consider any written representations the applicant may make about the decision.
 The trustees' decision following any written representations must be notified to the applicant in writing but shall be final. - (3) Membership is not transferable to anyone else. - (4) The trustees must keep a register of names and addresses of the members.

-9. Termination of membership Membership is terminated if:
+9. Termination of membership

+Membership is terminated if:

-- (1) the member dies; - (2) the member resigns by written notice to the charity unless, after the resignation, there would be fewer than two members; - (3) any sum due from the member to the charity is not paid in full within $\frac{W_s}{2}$ of it falling due; - (4) the member is removed from membership by a resolution of the trustees that it is in the best interests of the charity that his or her membership is terminated.
-A resolution to remove a member from membership may only be passed if: - (a) annual membership or other fees are unpaid foro after the due date; or - (b) by way of expulsion at the end of a disciplinary procedure for breach of any membership condition orforbreachof anydisciplinarycodeof thecharityand - (C) the appropriate steps have been taken according to the charity's or The Trust's procedures.
+- (1) the member dies; - (2) the member resigns by written notice to the charity unless, after the resignation, there would be fewer than two members; - any sum due from the member to the charity is weeks of it falling due; - the member is removed from membership by a resolution of the trustees that it is in the best interests of the charity that his or her membership is terminated.
+A resolution to remove a member from membership may only be passed if: - (a) annual membership or other fees are unpaid for 12 weeks after the due date; or - (b) by way of expulsion at the end of a disciplinary procedure for breach of any membership condition or for breach of any disciplinary code of the charity and - (c) the appropriate steps have been taken according to the charity's or The Trust's procedures.